 Forests has played an important role in the history of mankind.
 Climate, culture, technology and trade has a great influence on the deforestation rythm.
 Over time, the interaction between humans and forests (including deforestation) has varied according to socioeconomic changes.
 The historical perspective highlights the importance and difficulties of sustaining forests through sustainable management, to find a balance between conservation and use, to ensure the full range of the contribution of forests in the economic, social and environmental planning.

-There are some unoficial projects to attend wild fauna population to recover and stabilize species.
+There are projects around Peninsula to attend wild fauna population to recover and stabilize species.
 X-Ray to a royal owl where could see remnants of shotgun pellet, one of the mortality factors of birds.

 The creation of genuine agrarian enterprises, subject to the constraints of the constitution of a physical, financial and human capital, risk taking, competitiveness in the market, the consolidation of a draft economic and social future, is the only sustainable alternative for agricultural activity and, by extension, for the rural environment.